 \end{itemize}

+%

 \subsection{Risk Calculation}

-Label aggregation is frequently used in various machine learning tasks, such as classification and regression, when multiple annotators assign labels to the same data points.
-The aggregation model refers to the underlying function that maps a set of multiple labels, obtained by different annotators, into one aggregated label.
-In the context of label aggregation, this model can be a neural network, a decision tree, or any other machine learning algorithm capable of learning to aggregate labels provided by multiple annotators.
-The objective of this study is to develop an aggregation model capable of accurately determining true labels despite potential disagreements among annotators.
-One common method to achieve this involves minimizing the total error (or disagreement) between the annotators' assigned labels and the true labels, as follows:
+Label aggregation is frequently used in various machine learning tasks, such as classification and regression, when multiple workers assign labels to the same data points.
+The aggregation model refers to the underlying function that maps a set of multiple labels, obtained by different workers, into one aggregated label.
+In the context of label aggregation, this model can be a neural network, a decision tree, or any other machine learning algorithm capable of learning to aggregate labels provided by multiple workers.
+The objective of this study is to develop an aggregation model capable of accurately determining true labels despite potential disagreements among workers.
+One common method to achieve this involves minimizing the total error (or disagreement) between the workers' assigned labels and the true labels, as follows:

 \begin{equation}